Admissions Policy for the One Day School

 (Very few applications are unsuccessful and these usually fail before the child has their week’s trial because staff do not feel that the school can meet the child’s academic, social and emotional needs.)

-- When a student is offered a place, the parent/guardian will be asked to complete the following the Acceptance Form (including Terms and Conditions).
+- When a student is offered a place, the parent/guardian will be asked to complete an Acceptance Form (including Terms and Conditions).

 - The offer of a place is conditional on the school being satisfied that the parents will be willing and able to meet the school fees.
 A returnable deposit of £100 is required.